Visual batari Basic Guide

 The Sprite Editor is where you can have fun creating sprites for your games.
 Although you can preview your sprite in an emulator at any time, there is also a little instant preview to the right of the Sprite Editor.

 Select the type of sprite you want to work on (lives, player0, player1, player2, player3, player4, player5).
 Check the box next to Use Player Colors if you want to design a multicolored sprite where each row can be a different color.
+Check the box next to Use DPC+ Sprites for single-height sprites if you are going to use the DPC+ kernel.

 The sprite editor now works more like other graphics programs you may have used before.